tolitius/wracer/README.md

         t                          ([v] (show-timeout timeout-ms))))))
 ```

-Once a winner is determined or the timeout channel returns nil ("times out"), the response will be rendered:
+Once a winner is determined or a timeout channel returns nil ("times out"), the response is rendered:

 <p align="center">
   <img src="https://github.com/tolitius/wracer/raw/master/docs/wracer-in-action.png" alt="wracer in action"/>
 </p>

-It of course has nothing to do with a real world benchmarking of any kind, but it does serve as an interactive visual of "alt!" doing it magic.
+It of course has nothing to do with real world benchmarking of any kind, but it does serve as an interactive visual of "alt!" doing its magic.

 ## usage / start the app